romkatv/zsh-bin/README.md

   https://www.reddit.com/r/zsh/comments/fiq9w2/bring_zsh_with_ohmyzsh_wherever_you_go_through/) was
 posted on [/r/zsh](https://www.reddit.com/r/zsh/).
 It mentioned that "xxh uses the portable version of Zsh".
-I thought it would be cool to migrate my `ssh.bash` script to Zsh and install the portable version of Zsh on the remote machine if there isn't one already installed (this is basically what [xxh](https://github.com/xxh/xxh) does).
+I thought it would be cool to migrate my `ssh.bash` script to Zsh and install the portable version of Zsh on the remote host if there isn't one already installed (this is basically what [xxh](https://github.com/xxh/xxh) does).

 This worked in some cases but not always as the version of Zsh from xxh turned out not portable enough for my needs.
 I set out to build a more portable alternative and created zsh-bin.
 Since it works for me, I figured it might be of use to others.

-Users of [zsh4humans](https://github.com/romkatv/zsh4humans) can run `zssh` instead of plain `ssh` to fire up Zsh on the remote server with local Zsh configs.
+Users of [zsh4humans](https://github.com/romkatv/zsh4humans) can run `z4h ssh` instead of plain `ssh` to fire up Zsh on the remote host with local Zsh configs.

 ## Limitations